 - must have one ‘advanced’ badge awarded at coderdojo.com

-- must have at least two ‘intermediate’ badges, and they must be different category than the ‘advanced’ badge requirement
+- must have at least two ‘intermediate’ badges

 - must have blue belt

-- must have at least two ‘advanced’ badges
+- must have at least two ‘intermediate’ badges and one ‘advanced’ badge

 - must have orange belt